Llama.cpp GGUF Quantization Guide: Optimize Local LLM Performance (2026)

 Absolutely.
 However, students should ensure their education includes AI foundations, cloud security, and data science.
 Specialized knowledge combined with AI fluency will make graduates highly sought after.

 Think of AI in cybersecurity like a high-performance soccer striker.
-It is incredibly fast and precise at scoring—detecting threats and automating responses.
+It is incredibly fast and precise at scoring detecting threats and automating responses.
 However, a striker cannot win a game without a coach on the sidelines.
 The human professional is that coach, setting the game plan, adjusting the strategy when the opponent throws a curveball, and making sure the entire team follows the rules of the game.

-Continue exploring the future
+Continue exploring the future of GenAI

 Loading comments...